 After testing the lesson, what changes would you make to better meet diverse learner needs or to better maintain the learning objectives?

 I would provide pre-labeled LEDs to reduce confusion about polarity.
 Also, I would create a designated troubleshooting station with examples and guides of common fixes and visual reminders to support independent problem-solving.
+Maybe, it would also be a good idea after they complete dtheir individual design to make a challenge in pairs for students to create a more complex design using more than one led.

 Students are introduced to paper LED circuits through discussion, visual examples, and a live demonstration (teacher's example).
 This step builds foundational understanding of how simple circuits work while emphasizing persistence and problem-solving as part of the creative process.
 Students observe a working prototype and begin connecting electronics concepts to art and design.
 The goal is to spark curiosity and set expectations for experimentation and revision.